zencrepes/zencrepes/README.md

 # Overview

-zCrepes has been created to provide greater insight in a team's operation while using Github issues across multiple organizations and multiple repositories.
+ZenCrepes has been created to provide greater insight in a team's operation while using Github issues across multiple organizations and multiple repositories.

 It is built around 5 major sections:
 * __Issues__: Using faceted search, quickly visualize metrics of interest over all or a subset of GitHub issues